Bascil/ussd-mobile-money-php/README.md

 ## Configuration

-1. In your sandbox account under USSD > Create Channel , pick a shared service code  such as *384* and a channel such as 1100(i.e *384*1100# - Be sure to take a unique channel which is not taken already)
+1. In your sandbox account under USSD > Create Channel , pick a shared service code  such as *384* and a channel such as 1100(Be sure to take a unique channel which is not taken already)

 2. Configure your callback url( the URL that points to your application) e.g www.example.com/folder_name/ussd.php then click 'Create channel'.This assumes you are working from a live server whose domain name is example.com.Replace the domain name with your own.